kemv/terraform-aws-iam/modules/iam-role-for-service-accounts-eks-with-spiffe/README.md

 # IAM Role for Service Accounts in EKS

-Creates an IAM role which can be assumed by AWS EKS `ServiceAccount`s with optional policies for commonly used controllers/custom resources within EKS.
+Creates an IAM role which can be assumed a pod configured to use SPIFFE with AWS Roles Anywhere, and by AWS EKS `ServiceAccount`s with optional policies for commonly used controllers/custom resources within EKS.
 The optional policies supported include:

 - [Cert-Manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/#set-up-an-iam-role)
 - [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md)